What is Bubble Tea? (Boba)

 Bubble tea ingredients diagram.

-4. What Does It Taste Like?
-(And Why Do I Have to Chew?)
+4. What Does Bubble Tea Taste Like?

-The honest answer is, it depends on what you order.
+The honest answer is: it depends on what you order.

-4. The Big Question: Is Bubble Tea Healthy?
+5. The Big Question: Is Bubble Tea Healthy?

 Split poster with generic stacked burger on left and glossy bubble milk tea on right; bold headline ‘Milk Tea = Big-Mac Calories?’ round badge ‘Check sugar %’; CTA pill ‘Open BobaCal’; thebobaclub.com at top.

-A large milk tea with full sugar and pearls can feel more like dessert.
+A large milk tea with full sugar and pearls can feel a lot more like dessert.
+A smaller fruit tea with less sugar can land very differently.

-• Size
+• size

-• Sugar level
+• sugar level

-• Type of milk
+• type of milk

-• Toppings
+• toppings

 Smart swaps for bubble tea: sugar, milk, toppings.